 Work from home

-In England, the Government guidance is you should work from home if you can.
+In England, the Government guidance no longer states that you should generally work from home where possible.
+However, the pandemic has demonstrated that for many jobs it is possible to work efficiently from home.
 If you have no childcare available, and if it is at all possible for you to work from home, you should ask your employer to allow you to work from home.
+You should be aware that your employer still has the right to expect you to be willing and able to carry out your work duties while working from home.